jens-maus/RaspberryMatic/README.md

 ## :cake: Exclusive Features (not available in CCU2/CCU3 firmware)
 * Fully compatible to all available [RaspberryPi](https://www.raspberrypi.org/) and [ASUS Tinkerboard](https://www.asus.com/Single-Board-Computer/Tinker-Board-S/) hardware models on the market.
 * Integration of latest [community version of ReGaHss](https://github.com/eq-3/occu/tree/master/arm-gnueabihf/packages-eQ-3/WebUI-Beta) comming with [latest features and bugfixes](https://github.com/jens-maus/RaspberryMatic/projects/2) in logic engine.
-* Integration of [third-party patches](https://github.com/jens-maus/RaspberryMatic/projects/3) for an improved WebUI experience.
+* Integration of over 40 [third-party patches](https://github.com/jens-maus/RaspberryMatic/projects/3) for an improved WebUI experience.
 * Support to be used as a pure HomeMatic LAN Gateway ([HM-LGW-O-TW-W-EU](https://www.elv.de/homematic-funk-lan-gateway.html)) only
 * Support to be used without GPIO RF module just connecting to a HomeMatic LAN Gateway ([HM-LGW-O-TW-W-EU](https://www.elv.de/homematic-funk-lan-gateway.html))
 * Self-contained disk image targeted for lightweight embedded devices (e.g. RaspberryPi, ASUS Tinkerboard)